sherryswin9/S-collect/README.md

 #s-collection
-Those works are from my practice, self improvement time to time, when I found new way to code, i'll also update these files
+Those works are from my practice, self improvement... time to time, when I found new way to code, will also update these files..